The Andrew W. Mellon Fellowship for Diversity, Inclusion & Cultural Heritage

 - two short essays responding to the following questions:

-- Why do you wish to join the Andrew W. Mellon Fellowship for Diversity, Inclusion & Cultural Heritage?
+- Why do you wish to join this fellowship?
 What personal and professional aspirations could participating in such a fellowship help you fulfill?
 What aspects of the program attract you most, and why?
-How do you imagine the fellowship changing the course of your development?
-In answering these questions, please explain how the program fits your understanding of your role with multicultural materials and your hopes for the future.
+How does the program fit your understanding of your work with multicultural materials?
+(1 page)

 Fellows will be selected based on: their vision for their proposed work in the fellowship; their potential both to broaden and deepen understandings of multicultural collections; and their ability to contribute to collaborative dialogue around inclusivity and diversity.